String graphs are quasi-isometric to planar graphs: Introduction

 Georgakopoulos and Papasoglu \cite{georgakopoulos2023graph} asked whether every planar metric graph is quasi-isometric to a planar graph.
 As a straightforward application of \cref{thm:stringmain} (see \cref{Lem:metrictostring}), we answer this in positive (note that every planar metric graph can be turned into a {$(0,1]$-metric} planar graph by subdividing edges appropriately).
 Such a planar graph $G$ can be generated in polynomial time.

 \begin{theorem} Let $H$ be a countable $(0,1]$-metric planar graph.
 Then there is a planar graph $G$ with $V(G)=V(H)$ such that

 for all $u,v\in V(H)$. \end{theorem}

 Beyond the general interest in metric planar graphs and also in groups acting on planar surfaces \cite{georgakopoulos2020planar}, one other motivation of Georgakopoulos and Papasoglu \cite{georgakopoulos2023graph} was their coarse Kuratowski conjecture that graphs forbidding $K_5$ and $K_{3,3}$ as $K$-fat minors are quasi-isometric to planar graphs.
 Although \cref{thm:metricmain} and \cref{thm:stringmain} provide substantial progress towards this conjecture, we remark that the closely related graph minor analogue that graphs forbidding $H$ as a $K$-fat minor are quasi-isometric to $H$-minor-free graphs is false \cite{albrechtsen2025counterexample,davies2024fat}, (although it is known to be true for some small graphs $H$ \cite{albrechtsen2025fatK2n,albrechtsen2024characterisation,chepoi2012constant,fujiwara2023coarse,georgakopoulos2023graph,manning2005geometry,nguyen2025asymptotic}).
-Such $K$-fat $H$-minor-free graphs need not even be quasi-isometric to $H'$-minor-free graphs for any graph $H'$ \cite{albrechtsen2025counterexample}.
-However, with Distel and Hickingbotham~\cite{davies2025coarse}, we will use the main technical result (see \cref{thm:stringinduct}) of this paper to prove an approximate graph minor version of \cref{thm:metricmain} that metric $H$-minor-free graphs are quasi-isometric to $H'$-minor-free graphs.
-We remark that the constants of the quasi-isometries necessarily depend on $H$ \cite{davies2025quasi}. \\
+Such $K$-fat $H$-minor-free graphs need not even be quasi-isometric to $H'$-minor-free graphs for any graph $H'$ \cite{albrechtsen2025counterexample}. \\

-It is well known (see \cite{bonamy2023asymptotic,maillot2001quasi,saucan2008intrinsic}) that complete Riemannian planes are quasi-isometric to locally finite\footnote{A metric graph is \emph{locally finite} if every bounded radius ball contains at most a finite number of vertices.} metric planar graphs.
-This was used for instance to show that complete Riemannian planes have Assouad–Nagata dimension at most 2 \cite{bonamy2023asymptotic} and in Maillot's \cite{maillot2001quasi} aforementioned classification finitely generated groups virtually free groups as being those quasi-isometric to certain planar Riemannian surfaces.
-By \cref{thm:metricmain}, we obtain the following refinement, which significantly generalizes the previously discussed fact that finitely generated groups quasi-isometric to complete Riemannian planes are quasi-isometric to planar graphs.
+It is well known (see~\cite{bonamy2023asymptotic,burago2001course,creutz2022triangulating,georgakopoulos2026triangulating,ntalampekos2023polyhedral,saucan2008intrinsic}) that complete Riemannian surfaces are quasi-isometric to locally finite\footnote{A $(0,1]$-metric graph is \emph{locally finite} if every bounded radius ball contains at most a finite number of vertices.} $(0,1]$-metric graphs embeddable in the surface.
+This was used for instance to show that complete Riemannian surfaces of bounded Euler genus (such as complete Riemannian planes) have Assouad–Nagata dimension at most 2 \cite{bonamy2023asymptotic} and in Maillot's~\cite{maillot2001quasi} aforementioned classification of finitely generated virtually free groups as being those quasi-isometric to certain planar Riemannian surfaces.
+Ntalampekos and Romney \cite{ntalampekos2023polyhedral} also used a strong version for length surfaces as a step in their proof that any length surface is the Gromov–Hausdorff limit of polyhedral surfaces with controlled geometry.
+They gave further applications of this, including a new proof of the Bonk-Kleiner theorem \cite{bonk2002quasisymmetric} characterizing Ahlfors 2-regular quasispheres.